The Famous WordPress 5-Minute Installation For Non-Techies

 (cPanel login)

-Locate the ‘Databases’ management console and click on MySQL Database Wizard …
+Scroll down to the ‘Databases’ panel and click on MySQL Database Wizard …

 cPanel: Databases - MySQL Database Wizard